FelixMalfait/star-history/public/blog/star-history-yearly-pick-2022-frontend.md

-# Star History Open Source Best of 2022 | Front-end
+# Issue History Open Source Best of 2022 | Front-end

-As a proper goodbye to 2022, Star History looks at some of the most interesting open-source projects in the year that passed.
+As a proper goodbye to 2022, Issue History looks at some of the most interesting open-source projects in the year that passed.
 Some projects came out of nowhere and made a big bang; some released new versions, while some renovated their websites.

 In today’s post, we are covering front-end projects.